Last Updated on

 - You are at a supermarket, and your kid insists on having a candy bar.
 You allow him to have it in spite of the fact that he already had three candy bars during the day.
 But you buy him one more candy bar and let him have it.

 - You ask your kid to do something but at his own convenience.
-Like you asked him to wind up his toys after playing but only if he is not feeling tired after playing.
+For example, you asked him to wind up his toys after playing but only if he is not feeling tired after playing.

 - Your teenage kid has his exams around the corner, but he has to attend three parties in a row.
 You not only allow him to go but you also tell him to have a gala time at the party by not worrying about the upcoming exams.
 Your kid’s leisure becomes more important than his studies.